The Round Complaints Policy

 In general, the Round will aim to

-- Work with the person with the complaint, to try to resolve their problem in a way they are comfortable with.
+- Work with the person making the complaint, to try to resolve their problem in a way they are comfortable with.

 - Ensure that the person complained against does not feel they are punished or excluded without being given a full explanation of the complaint, a fair warning and an opportunity to change.